mzinzun/quantumAuto/README.md

 ## Sales microservice
 ![alt text](/img/salesDiagram.png "Project overview")

 ### The Sales microservices represents the Sales sub-Domain of The Inventory Monolith.
 It isolates data related to customers, sales people, and sales.
 The Data entities consists of Customers, SalesPeople, and Sales.
-There is also a Variable Object linked the the Automobile Entity in the Inventory domain.
+There is also a Value Object linked the the Automobile Entity in the Inventory domain.

 ##  Models and Enpoints:
 ### Customers